pawl/MakerManager/README.md

 * An API, so our billing system can automatically deactivate and activate badges when there is a need.
 * Integration with our billing system's database for getting user information.

-Planned featuers:
+Planned features:
 * A system which tracks training and requests for training.
+Pictures of the progress: http://imgur.com/a/Nm0kN
 * Modifications to the accessControlWebservice.py to allow for grabbing the logs from the access control system.

 #### Setup